Skip to main content

 What is a Datamart?

 A Datamart is a curated, optimized subset of your data specifically designed for analytics and AI-powered queries.
-Think of it as a semantic layer that makes your data more accessible, faster to query, and easier to understand for both humans and AI.
+It sits between your raw data and your dashboards / AI layer, providing a clean, query-ready model that is easy for both humans and AI to work with.

 Why Use Datamarts?